COVID-19 information for Albertans

 Where can liquor licensed establishments find more information on specific health and safety guidelines to follow for current public health measures?

 The Alberta government has an online resource to provide business owners with information on health and safety guidelines for workplaces, as well as operational guidelines.
-It will be up to business operators to ensure all guidance has been met.
-Licensees are encouraged to consult with their Alberta Health Services inspectors to ensure compliance with the enhanced health and safety guidelines.

 Are customers required to remove their masks in retail liquor stores for identification verification purposes?